Don’t overwhelm yourself with the idea of red dot sights in your firearm.

 Size MATTERS when it comes to the reticle of your red dot sight.
 It can affect the performance of a shooter at ANY range.

-It can be a bit challenging to work with your reticle.
-Yet, you can have the PERFECT BALANCE between rapid target acquisition and point of aim with the right reticle shapes and sizes.
+Now, I can have the PERFECT BALANCE between rapid target acquisition and point of aim with the right reticle shapes and sizes.

 You’re better off with a 2-MOA dot for precise aiming.